 Making spaces more visible and accessible

 Information on City owned spaces available for reservation can be accessed via the Respa API.
-The Smart Space Network is working closely together with the City’s data administration and the developers of the Respa API so that other facility services would be able to offer City owned spaces for use as well.
+The Smart Space Network worked closely together with the City’s data administration and the developers of the Respa API so that other facility services would be able to offer City owned spaces for use as well.
 The Respa API and data model have potential to serve as a link between facility service developers and City owned spaces, making it possible for other service providers besides the City’s own Varaamo to offer City owned spaces for use.

-Understanding the business models of Spaces as a Service
+Business models of Spaces as a Service

-During the year, the project also aims to increase understanding of the business models of spaces as a service in collaboration with Aalto University.
+During the year, the project also aimed to increase understanding of the business models of spaces as a service in collaboration with Aalto University.
 New companies are already offering an increasingly diverse range of solutions for sharing spaces, creating new business centred not only around booking services, but technical solutions, such as smart locking, monitoring usage of the space and security solutions as well.
 There is also notable business potential in supplementary services, such as catering or cleaning services offered to users and interior design services offered to the owners of the spaces.
 As such, there is also a clear need for more research based information on space sharing, its resource efficiency and business potential.

 The City of Helsinki has made the opening up of spaces a part of its strategy.
 The measures of the Smart Space Network project facilitate this objective by promoting the resource wise and cost effective utilisation of City owned spaces.
-The project is a collaborative effort between Forum Virium Helsinki, Aalto University, Granlund Oy and the City of Helsinki Culture and Leisure Division, Education Division and Urban Environment Division.
-The project is funded by the Uusimaa Regional Council, and it is part of the Helsinki Smart Region initiative, which is centred around urban development and the people-oriented service solutions made possible by new technology.
+The project was a collaborative effort between Forum Virium Helsinki, Aalto University, Granlund Oy and the City of Helsinki Culture and Leisure Division, Education Division and Urban Environment Division.
+The project was funded by the Uusimaa Regional Council, and it is part of the Helsinki Smart Region initiative, which is centred around urban development and the people-oriented service solutions made possible by new technology.

 Kuva: Jussi Hellsten / The City of Helsinki